olaniyan4m/Thenga-Project/SECURITY_COMPLIANCE_SUMMARY.md

 - ✅ **PCI DSS** (Payment card industry)
 - ✅ **ISO 27001** (Information security)

-**Your Pezela platform is now ready for enterprise deployment with bank-level security and full legal compliance!** 🚀
+**Your Thenga platform is now ready for enterprise deployment with bank-level security and full legal compliance!** 🚀

 ---